sync-for-science/a3/readme.md

 ## Transform

 This activity picks up where the current HL7 FHIR Bulk Data API extraction leaves off - with a set of raw FHIR data export files in NDJSON format.
-While the FHIR data model schemas are robust, extensible and flexible, they are designed for data transport, rather than storage or analytics.
+While the FHIR data model schemas are well structured, extensible and flexible, they are designed for data transport, rather than storage or analytics.
 FHIR is not unique in this regard, EHR and billing data exports generally require transformation to support analytic queries.

 However, as a highly compressible, streamable format with broad tooling support, NDJSON provides a robust base for data transformation.
-The A3 architecture envisions a configurable pipeline of transformations that organizations can choose to apply to the raw, extracted FHIR data, creating new, annotated NDJSON files.
-Transformations may include NLP to convert clinical notes to structured FHIR data, terminology expansion to insert additional identifiers, de-identification (Microsoft has recently released an open source bulk data tool for this at https://github.com/microsoft/FHIR-Tools-for-Anonymization), validation (for example, the NLM LOINC to unit validator at https://github.com/lhncbc/loinc-mapping-validator) and even ML based risk scoring.
+These transformations can be performed in a pipeline that varies by data source and use case, creating new, modified  NDJSON files to be loaded into an analytics platform.

-As part of this transformation pipeline, A3 defines a standard set of annotations to the FHIR data models to better support the types of queries used in defining cohorts, calculating quality measures, and performing public health data surveillance.
+A3 represents a component in such a transformation pipeline that adds a standard set of annotations to the FHIR data models to better support the types of queries used in defining cohorts, calculating quality measures, and performing public health data surveillance.
 There are a number of advantages to a model where FHIR data is annotated rather than converted into a new format:

 - The raw data are always available to users if questions arise around the derived data models
 - There is extensive documentation of FHIR in the form of thousands of pages of creative commons licensed text, publicly available videos, and training courses
 - As more developers and researchers use FHIR in building clinical applications, they will be able to re-use these skills in analytics work (and vice versa)